skyx20/cambridge_api/README.md

 ### API

-if you want to know how the api works and the data it retrieves, FastAPI provide an interactive api documentation, just run the app and go to the default api docs link: `http://127.0.0.1:8000/docs`.
+If you want to know how the API works and what data it retrieves, FastAPI provide an interactive api documentation, just run the app and go to the default api docs link: `http://127.0.0.1:8000/docs`.
 Or look for it in the console if you have that port unavailable.
 For more information on how to use the docs, see the official [FastAPI Docs](https://fastapi.tiangolo.com/tutorial/first-steps/#interactive-api-docs)

 <p align="center">